 Employers often overlook the importance of making an employee’s workspace both comfortable and functional.
 Few things are more demoralizing than showing up for your first day of work to find the company has done little or nothing to prepare for your arrival.

-The new hire’s workspace should be clean and stocked with everything needed to get down to work — from basic office supplies to a working phone and computer to a comfortable chair.
-Make sure all the current documentation for setting up email, voice mail and other work tools is readily available (and easy to understand).
+The new hire’s workspace should be clean and stocked with everything needed to get down to business — from basic office supplies to a working phone and computer and a comfortable chair.
+Make sure all the current documentation for setting up email, voicemail and other work tools is readily available (and easy to understand).

-It’s also good practice to have someone from the IT department standing by to help troubleshoot any technology issues, so the employee doesn’t spend his first day waiting to access email or the company’s intranet.
-This simple courtesy also shows the new hire that the company is ready to help him succeed.
+It’s also good practice to have someone from IT standing by to help troubleshoot any technology issues so the employee doesn’t spend their first day waiting to access email or the company’s intranet.
+This simple courtesy also shows the new hire that the company is ready to help them succeed.

 Set aside some quality time

-Taking a new hire to lunch on the first workday is a well-known best practice.
-Also, consider setting up lunches or coffee meetings with people the new hire will be collaborating with.
-That will allow her to start forming new work relationships right away.
+Taking a new hire to lunch on their first day is a well-known best practice.
+Also, consider setting up lunches or coffee meetings with people they‘ll be collaborating with.
+That will allow them to start forming new work relationships right away.

-That will also help your current staff to get to know their new colleague.
-Remember, they need to adjust to change, as well.
+It will also help your current staff to get to know their new colleague.
+Remember: They need to adjust to the change, as well.
 Making sure everyone has an opportunity to spend some quality time together during that first week helps promote an inclusive corporate culture.

-Don’t forget to reserve some quality time on your calendar during that first week so you can get to know the employee and discuss the job duties and your expectations.
+Don’t forget to reserve some quality time on your calendar during that first week so you can get to know the employee and discuss their job duties and your expectations.
 Be available.
 Be present.
 Be engaged.
-Encourage her to come to you with any problems or concerns.
-Check in regularly to make sure she’s settling in.
+Encourage them to come to you with any problems or concerns.
+Check in regularly to make sure they’re settling in.
 And touch base with other staff members to get their feedback on how their new colleague is performing and adjusting to the new environment.

 Give the green light to get working

 Another way to engage your new hire during Week One is to assign a meaningful task or project.
-That will show you’re eager for him to contribute.
-It will also demonstrate your confidence in his abilities, which can help him feel like he made the right decision to join your firm.
+That will show you’re eager for them to contribute.
+It will also demonstrate your confidence in their abilities, which can help them feel like they made the right decision to join your firm.

 Just be careful not overwhelm your new employee.
 Even the most experienced workers require a learning curve.
-If he needs any training, connect him with the necessary resources as soon as possible.
+If they need any training, connect them with the necessary resources as soon as possible.